The What, Why & How of Fuel Hedging

 Yes, you can monitor the day’s traded price and observe the performance of your hedge anytime using our FUEL DATA PAGE.

 There is additional historical data on this page for your interest.
-Many of our customers also find the price information useful in their negotiations with suppliers.
+Many of our customers also find the information useful in negotiations with their suppliers.

 Today’s traded price, forward premium